victorflorez/victorflorez.github.io/_posts/2023-07-28-Publications.md

 ## What is public health?
 Here are some folks talking about:

-- {% embed.html include.url="https://www.youtube.com/watch?v=citkbBNd6FY" %}
+- {% embed.html include.url: "https://www.youtube.com/watch?v=citkbBNd6FY" %}

 ## List